-- Frequent spontaneous blinking of the eyelids helps disperse the lubricating, cleansing, bactericidal tears. - Tears are produced continuously by the lacrimal gland in the upper lateral corner under the eyelid. - This eye-washing fluid flows across the anterior surface of the eye and drains into puncta, and then to tiny canals in the medial corner of each eye called nasolacrimal ducts, eventually emptying into the back of the nasal passageway. check the next slide kindly - This drainage system cannot handle the profuse tear production during crying, so the tears overflow from the eyes.
-So, in normal case the drainage happens through the nasolacrimal ducts, while in crying there's an overload on this pathway, So the tears come out of your eyes and run down your cheeks.
+- Frequent spontaneous blinking of the eyelids helps disperse the lubricating, cleansing, bactericidal tears. - Tears are produced continuously by the lacrimal gland in the upper lateral corner under the eyelid. - This eye-washing fluid flows across the anterior surface of the eye and drains into tiny canals in the medial corner of each eye, eventually emptying into the back of the nasal passageway. - This drainage system cannot handle the profuse tear production during crying, so the tears overflow from the eyes.